yktoo/yktoo.com/content/blog/0203/index.en.md

 It's automn here again.
 Some annoyed expats keep insisting there's only just this season in Holland, but that's not true.

 We are fortunate enough to live in a very picturesque woodland area.
-One of these days we went on a hike in one of numerous forests called [Baarnse Bos][wiki:nl:Baarnse_Bos] and situated near the equally picturesque village Baarn (which I [posted][post:6] about five years ago).
+One of these days we went on a hike in one of numerous forests called [Baarnse Bos][wiki:nl:Baarnse_Bos] and situated near the equally picturesque village Baarn (which I [posted]({{< relref path="/blog/0006" lang="ru" >}}) about five years ago).
 {{< imgfig "https://3.bp.blogspot.com/-P2PcmAsfPmY/Uphfmo2jE8I/AAAAAAAAauM/IaBuuCISyS8/s1600/dsc01507.picasaweb.jpg" >}}

 <!--more-->

 As you can see on the photo above, the autumn is not really visible yet.
 Now, a month later, a lot of leaves fell.
-The autumn in Holland is mostly but more damp than usual (or it can also look [like this][post:66]).
+The autumn in Holland is mostly but more damp than usual (or it can also look [like this]({{< relref "/blog/0066" >}})).

 What one can also notice is that a Dutch forest is very clean and civilised.
 You can only think of properly paved roads (and a similar forest in Soest does have them).